8 dead in shooting rampage in Mississippi; suspect arrested

 BROOKHAVEN, Miss.
-(AP) — A man who apparently got into a dispute with his wife and in-laws was arrested in a house-to-house shooting rampage in rural Mississippi that left eight people dead, including a sheriff’s deputy.
+(AP) — A man who got into an argument with his estranged wife over their children was arrested in a house-to-house shooting rampage in rural Mississippi that left eight people dead, including a sheriff’s deputy.

 “I ain’t fit to live, not after what I done,” a handcuffed Willie Corey Godbolt, 35, told The Clarion-Ledger (http://on.thec-l.com/2rbQIq5 ).

-The shootings took place at three homes Saturday night — two in Brookhaven and one in Bogue Chitto — about 70 miles (110 kilometers) south of Jackson, the Mississippi Bureau of Investigation said.
-The rampage began after authorities got a call about a domestic dispute, investigators said.
+The shootings took place at three homes Saturday night — two in Brookhaven and one in Bogue Chitto — about 70 miles (110 kilometers) south of Jackson, after authorities got a call about a domestic dispute, the Mississippi Bureau of Investigation said.

-The dead included two boys, and Godbolt was being treated for a gunshot wound at a hospital, authorities said.
-They did not say how he was wounded.
+The dead included two boys, investigators said.
+Godbolt was listed in good condition at a hospital with a gunshot wound; authorities did not say how he was wounded.

 Bureau of Investigation spokesman Warren Strain said charges had yet to be filed and it was too soon to say what the motive was.
 Authorities gave no details on the relationship between Godbolt and the victims.